wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

 1. Select [tolerance](../about-wallarm/api-abuse-prevention.md#tolerance) level.
 1. If necessary, in the **Protect from** section, limit the [types of bots](../about-wallarm/api-abuse-prevention.md#automated-threats-blocked-by-api-abuse-prevention) to protect from.
 1. Select the appropriate [reaction to malicious bots](../about-wallarm/api-abuse-prevention.md#reaction-to-malicious-bots).
+1. If reaction is to add to deny- or graylist, set the time during which the IP will be in the list.
+Default value is `Add for a day`.
 1. Set name and optionally description.

     ![!API Abuse prevention profile](../images/about-wallarm-waf/abi-abuse-prevention/create-api-abuse-prevention.png)